Scaling behavior of transient dynamics of vortex-like states in self-propelled particles: Results

 \section{Results}

 In the following, we focus on how the average lifetime of the vortex-like state changes with respect to the speed of the self-propelled particles at different noise levels.
 To this end, we numerically simulate the dynamics of the system with its initial states prepared in the vortex-like states, and monitor their dynamics at different self-propelling speeds $v$ and noise level $\eta$.
 More specifically, here we follow a simple protocol where the system is first initialized with the type of vortex-like states which can be relatively easily prepared in various experimental setups \citep{Bricard_Nat_Com_2015}, where each of the $N$ self-propelled particles is randomly located on a circle with a radius $R$ with the direction of its velocity aligned with the local tangent direction of the circle {[}cf.~the first plot from the left of Fig.~1(a){]}.
 For each stochastic trajectory of the transient dynamics of the vortex-like state, the lifetime $t_{n}^{*}$ for the vortex-like state, with $n$ being the trajectory index, is extracted by monitoring the instant winding number $w(t)=\sum_{j=0}^{N}(\theta_{j+1}(t)-\theta_{j}(t))\slash2\pi$ of the system, which equals to one for the initial state, i.e., $w(t=0)=1$, and jumps to zero at the time point when the vortex-like state disappear, i.e., $w(t=t_{n}^{*})=0$ {[}cf.~for instance the fourth plot from the left of Fig.~1(a){]}.
 In particular, since the self-propelled particles are randomly located on a circle, the $\left(N+1\right)$th particle is equivalent to the $0$th particle.
 The average lifetime $t^{*}$ of the vortex-like states is calculated by $t^{*}=\sum_{n=1}^{N_{{\rm traj}}}t_{n}^{*}\slash N_{{\rm traj}}$.
+We remark that at the low noise level below the flocking transition point, the final steady state of the system is a flocking state, i.e., all particles moving in the same direction as shown in the rightmost snapshot in Fig.~1(a).
+Moreover, Fig.~1(a) only shows the time-evolution that corresponds to one of the stochastic trajectories.
+For different stochastic trajectories, the directions for the final collective motion are different.
 If not specified in text, we use $N_{\mathrm{traj}}=1.5\times10^{2}$ stochastic trajectories to perform ensemble averages and set $r=1,R=5,\Delta t=1$.